UBC-MDS/SpotifyAssistantR/.github/CONTRIBUTING.md

 ## Bigger changes

 If you want to make a bigger change, it's a good idea to first file an issue and make sure someone from the team agrees that it’s needed.

+### Report bugs
+If you’ve found a bug, please first check if there is already an open issue for the bug.
+If there is, please add your comments to the issue to minimize redundancy.
+Otherwise, please include the following information when reporting the bug:

+*   Your operating system name and version.
+*   Any details about your local setup that might be helpful in troubleshooting.
+*   Detailed steps to reproduce the bug.

-If you’ve found a bug, please file an issue that illustrates the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if needed).
+If possible, please include in the issue a minimal [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if needed).

+### Fix bugs
+Look through the GitHub issues for bugs.
+Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

+### Implement features
+Look through the GitHub issues for features.
+Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

+### Submit Feedback
+If you are proposing a feature:

+*   Explain in detail how it would work.
+*   Keep the scope as narrow as possible, to make it easier to implement.
+*   Remember that this is a volunteer-driven project, and that contributions are welcome :)

 ## Pull request process